Sage-Bionetworks/agora-data-tools/tests/test_assets/rna_de_individual/README_synthetic_datasets.md

 ### Metadata Files

-These files are required for all transformations and are copied from the actual production metadata:
+These files are required for all transformations. `rnaseq_genotype_label_map.csv` is copied from actual production metadata; `synthetic_mouse_gene_metadata.csv` is a minimal synthetic subset:

 1. **rnaseq_genotype_label_map.csv**
    - Maps genotypes to display labels and model groups